 (Queue Posts – WordPress Plugin)

-Queue Posts is a free plugin that allows you to queue new posts and pages for publishing later.
+Queue Posts is a free plugin that lets you queue new posts and pages for later publication.

-Bulk Scheduling Posts
+Bulk Schedule Posts

-Auto Post Scheduler is a free WordPress plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.
+Auto Post Scheduler is a free plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
-There’s no need to schedule post times individually and recycling older posts keeps your site looking fresh.
+There’s no need to schedule post times individually and recycling older posts can revitalize traffic.

-This plugin is especially useful if you are importing a large number of posts, as you can set the plugin to publish posts at whatever frequency you choose as well as setting a range of other options …
+This plugin is especially useful if you plan to import a large number of posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as setting a range of other options …

-To learn more, go here: AutoPost Scheduler WordPress Plugin
+To learn more, visit their website: Auto Post Scheduler – WordPress Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).